 3. It is a long-lasting commitment

-The period of bankruptcy generally only lasts for three years, but it will remain on your credit rating for five years and your name will be on the National Personal Insolvency Index for life.
+The period of bankruptcy generally only lasts for three years.
+It will remain on your credit rating for a minimum of 5 years and your name will be on the National Personal Insolvency Index for life.
 Once you have been discharged from your bankruptcy you will be free to apply for finance again.

 Lenders are very cautious about lending money to discharged bankrupts, so if you wanted to apply for a loan you might have to go through non-conforming lenders and pay a higher interest rate.
 Positive Solutions Finance can assist you with loans for bad credit.